Microsoft says to provide cloud, tools for tackling Ebola

 Qualifying proposals from researchers affiliated with academic institutions "will be awarded allocations of Microsoft Azure compute and storage resources," it said.

-Access to Microsoft's vast web of data centers could be helpful to researchers looking to store and analyze large sets of data that would be difficult to study using only local computers and networks.
+Access to Microsoft's vast web of datacenters could be helpful to researchers looking to store and analyse large sets of data that would be difficult to study using only local computers and networks.

 (Reporting by Christina Farr and Bill Rigby; editing by Bernadette Baum, Bernard Orr)